mariow/podcast-m4a-to-mp3/README.md

 1. `go fetch`
 2. `go build podcast-m4a-to-mp3.go`
 3. copy the sample .ini to podcast-m4a-to-mp3.ini in the same directory that the script will be run from
+4. set up a directory to server the rewritten feed and re-encoded files from (keep in mind that you might want to add some http auth or other protection in case you are working with paid podcast subscriptions)
-4. add the subscriptions you need
+5. add the subscriptions you need
-5. set up a cronjob to run
+6. set up a cronjob to run
-6. Subscribe to the new feed
+7. Subscribe to the new feed

 ### .ini documentation and example